Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 "(The video) is going to shock the conscience of America.
 It is that senseless, that unnecessary, that unjustifiable, that unconstitutional," civil rights attorney Ben Crump said.
 "This sheriff's deputy was twice as large as Sonya.
 Why would you have to use a gun to shoot her in the head?"

-Authorities said Massey, who is Black, called 911 in the early morning hours to report a suspected prowler outside her house in Springfield, Illinois.
+Authorities said Massey, who is Black, called 911 in the early morning hours on Saturday, July 6, to report a suspected prowler outside her house in Springfield, Illinois.

 Timeline of bodycam footage of Sonya Massey's fatal shooting